ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 - **Page content on supported listing sites** (Redfin, Zillow, Realtor.com): The extension reads property details from the current listing page (address, square footage, price, etc.) to display alongside assessor records.
 - **Property address**: Used to query public government geocoding and assessor databases to retrieve official county records for the property being viewed.
-- **Aggregated property data for AI Summary**: When the AI Summary feature runs, aggregated property details (address, square footage, beds/baths, assessor data, price estimates, and location signals) are sent to our backend service to generate a plain-language summary.
-No personal user data (such as identity or account information) is included.
+- **Property data for AI Summary**: When the AI Summary feature runs, property details — including the address, square footage, beds/baths, assessor data, price estimates, and location signals — are sent to our backend to generate a plain-language summary and look up key property insights, such as nearby amenities and road exposure.
+This data is used only to produce the response and is not stored by us.
+No personal user information (such as your identity or account details) is included.

 ---